j0nahland/netherdeep/content/1netherdeep/Characters/1 Party/Mata (Travis)/-Mata.md

 #### Notes
 - Prior incarnation as a bugbear of [[Den Hythenos]]
 - lived too long and just wants to die but also wants to be remembered

+#### Corruption Temptation
+Definitely in need of some things mata would be tempted by, currently my list is: cure the land It'd have to be a life or death do this or we die situation.
+Which means if I do use it it'll be hecking cool Power no.
+Save friends, yes.
+Save land, yes.
+Use it to prevent a friend having to use it, maybe
+Get high as heck and shoot lasers from his eyes, also yes